dmolina/DaemonMode.jl/README.md

 # TODO

+- [ ] Allow exit in client.

+- [ ] Update isinteractive() to show that the run is run in a interactive way.

+- [ ] Remote version (in which the Server would be in a different computer of the client).

 - [ ] Automatic installation of required packages.

-- [ ] Remote version (in which the Server would be in a different computer of the client).

-- [ ] Update isinteractive() to show that the run is run in a interactive way.

 - [ ] Multi-threading version.